longstone/inotify-copy/README.md

 # inotify-copy

-copy files from input to output directory.
+Copy files from input to output directory.
+There is a delay (some scanners don't write the full file at once...).
 Leave original files untouched.

 ## config